-With several people furloughed or unemployed during the current pandemic and economic crisis, many are seeing it as an opportunity to upskill themselves with an online MBA programme.
+With people furloughed or unemployed during the pandemic and economic crisis, many are seeing it as an opportunity to upskill themselves with an online MBA programme.
 Some universities have seen an increase in MBA applicants in recent months from those looking to improve business and management skills.

 Applying for an MBA can be an overwhelming process.
 Although GMAT and English proficiency scores are being waived in many business schools in light of the pandemic, there are still plenty of procedures before you submit your MBA application.

 Here are a few do’s and don’ts to keep in mind when you’re applying to business schools for an online MBA programme.

 Every reputable online MBA programme will have a set of entry requirements that will determine your eligibility and application process.